julxi/machine-learning-zoomcamp-2025-midterm/README.md

 # Setting

 Who doesn’t love receiving calls from a call center?
 Now, imagine managing one!
 With countless ~~victims~~ customers to choose from each day, prioritization is key.
 That’s where we, as ML Engineers, step in.
-We provide an API for the manager that assigns each customer a “success score,” estimating how likely they are to convert a call into a shiny new bank loan (oh—did we forget to mention this is for a bank?).
+We provide an API for the manager that assigns each customer a “success score,” estimating how likely they are to convert a call into a shiny new bank loan (oh—did I forget to mention this is for a bank?).
 This will help the manager to direct their team’s efforts where they matter most.

 # 1. Problem Description